AlgorithmicPolicyIndex/NovelCord/readme.md

 The Database is a JSON DB.
 I will try to make it as minimal as possible, so if you want, you can use something such as MySQL, Mongo, and others.

 ## Current Plans ( I should stop writing NovelAi specific things, as I can't do anything with it, until the bot, frontend?, is done. )
+- MOVE ALL THIS CRAP TO A TRELLO OR SOMETHING FOR CLARITY.
+GOD FORBID, I'M ANNOYED AT CLUTTER EVEN THOUGH I DID IT WILLINGLY.
 - Create commands and begin work on python command handler
 - Server Config Command
 	- Mod Channel